Delta Galil Industries

 Delta Galil's global headquarters in Caesarea.

 Delta Galil Industries (דלתא גליל תעשיות) is a global designer, manufacturer and marketer of branded and private label apparel products for men, women and children.
-Since its inception in 1975, the Company has continually endeavored to create products that follow a body-before-fabric® philosophy, placing equal emphasis on comfort, aesthetics, sustainability and quality.

 The majority of Delta Galil’s shares are held by Mr. Isaac Dabah (49.21%), with total revenue of over $2.045 billion in 2024.

 Overview

 Delta Galil Industries was founded in 1975 by Dov Lautman and Eliezer Peleg.
 It produces men and women's underwear, bras, socks, baby clothing, leisurewear, nightwear, knitted fabrics, elastic ribbons and trimmings.
 In 2007, GMM Capital, owned by Isaac Dabah, becomes the main shareholder.
 Under his leadership the Company went through a major change while adopting a growth strategy.
 Since his tenure the Company has entered into new markets, expanded its manufacturing, marketing and selling presence around the globe and experienced substantial growth in earnings.

-Delta Galil is a leader in seamless intimates and activewear.
-It is the company’s history of extraordinary innovation, design, and thought leadership that has propelled Delta Galil to the forefront of the industry, resulting in over a decade of sustained growth and success.

-Innovation and creativity is part of the company DNA as they strive to fuel the growth of their brands and partners through exceptional design, flawless execution, and a focus on sustainability.

-Today, Delta Galil develops innovative seamless apparel including bras, shapewear and socks; intimate apparel for women; underwear for men including under its owned brands Schiesser, Eminence, Organic Basics, and Athena; babywear, activewear, sleepwear, and loungewear including under its owned P.J.
-Salvage and Delta brands.
-Delta Galil also designs, develops markets and sells branded denim and apparel under the brand 7 For All Mankind®, and ladies’ and kids’ apparel under the brand Splendid®.
-In addition, it sells its products under brand names licensed to the company, including adidas, Wolford, Wilson, Columbia, Tommy Hilfiger and others.

 In 2024, Delta Galil Formed a joint venture with Reliance Industries to enter the Indian market.

-Delta Galil operates three cutting-edge R&D centers around the world, with a focus on fabric innovation, performance socks, and bras.
-With 16 registered and 13 pending patents as well as other proprietary technologies, Delta Galil creates products that offer groundbreaking solutions to everyday problems.
-Design that is human-centered.
-Fabrics woven for performance.
-Textiles that move with you.
-Manufacturing is rooted in sustainable and eco-friendly practices.
+Delta Galil operates 3 R&D centers for socks, and bras.

 Delta Galil employs around 25,000 people worldwide from 4 continents.
-The company believes that each associate contributes to its success with their unique talents and diverse voices.